-While day habilitation services may be offered in a variety of settings in the community and are not limited to fixed-site facilities, the environment in which they are provided must be appropriate for delivery of the services in a manner that will contribute to the recipient's accomplishing the outcomes and goals specified in the recipient's plan of care, and increasing participation in and access to community settings and resources.
-These services must be provided in non-residential settings separate from the recipient's private residence or another residential living arrangement, unless the provider is granted a waiver under 7 AAC 130.260 (d) regarding the setting.
+While day habilitation services may be offered in a variety of settings, the environment in which they are provided must be appropriate for delivery of the services in a manner that will contribute to the recipient's accomplishing the outcomes and goals specified in the recipient's plan of care and increasing participation in and access to community settings and resources.
+When day habilitation is provided in a residential setting, the rendering of activities must not duplicate or replace community engagement activities afforded to all recipients of residential habilitation services.
+The services must also be provided with the intent of facilitating community integration.